Minimal supersolutions of BSDEs under volatility uncertainty

-With this at hand, the next step is to adjust the framework of \cite{DHK1101} and \cite{HKM1011} in order to incorporate measurability with respect to the filtration $(\tilde{\mathcal{F}}_t)$ generated by $\tilde W$.
-Quite often, the analysis in \cite{DHK1101,HKM1011} is based on arguments involving supermartingales and their respective right hand limit processes.
+With this at hand, the next step is to adjust the framework of \citep{DHK1101} and \citep{HKM1011} in order to incorporate measurability with respect to the filtration $(\tilde{\mathcal{F}}_t)$ generated by $\tilde W$.
+Quite often, the analysis in \citep{DHK1101,HKM1011} is based on arguments involving supermartingales and their respective right hand limit processes.
 However, since in general $(\tilde{\mathcal{F}}_t)$ is neither right- nor left-continuous, we cannot resort to these standard procedures while staying adapted.
 Therefore, we adopt the notion of optional strong supermartingales, which, by a result of \citet{Dellacherie1982}, are \ladlag~processes and relieve us of having to take right hand limits.
 Accordingly, we formulate our BSDE in a stronger sense, that is with respect to stopping times.
-More precisely, we say a \ladlag~process $Y$ and a control process $Z$ constitute a supersolution of a backward stochastic differential equation if
+More precisely, a \ladlag~process $Y$ and a control process $Z$ constitute a supersolution of a backward stochastic differential equation if